perplexedstepan/perplexedstepan.github.io/docs/lexitabuk.md

 ## [](#Introduction) Introduction

-LexiTabuk is an user-friendly app designed to facilitate language learning and communication.
+LexiTabuk started as a project for my Master's degree in IT.
+It is an user-friendly app designed to facilitate language learning and communication.
 Specifically tailored for language students enrolled in the University of Tabuk's first-year English program, the app bridges the gap between classroom learning and practical usage.
 LexiTabuk offers a unique blend of interactive features to enhance pronunciation, comprehension, and vocabulary skills.
 It's an ideal tool for students in who wish to practice and improve their skills outside the classroom in a low-stakes learning environment.

 ## [](#Features) Features